How to maintain cash flow across the customer lifecycle

 GoCardless recently partnered with YouGov to understand payment preferences by surveying over 15,000 consumers and 4,990 businesses across North America, UK, France, Germany and Australia.

-For consumers in Australia, across all different types of recurring purchases, Direct Debit reigns supreme.
+For consumers in New Zealand, across all different types of recurring purchases, Direct Debit reigns supreme.
 Globally the preference also leans towards Direct Debit, with it finishing in the top three choices in every location surveyed.

 For B2B recurring payments, 44% prefer Direct Debit compared with 34% who prefer cards.